contractAnalysis/smartExecutor_exp_data/ReadMe.md

 execute generate_exp_benchmark.py in Pycharm IDE
 ```
 Notes: for Smartian, exp_compile_contracts.sh in job_level_scripts folder should be run to get the compiled results of contracts.

+#### Job level scripts
+The job-level scripts are the scripts that can launch a specified number of Singularity containers in parallel.
+They have important parameters needed to be set up.